 You can also make it easy for your employees to decide on which meetings they do online and which at the office, by having access to an overview of bookable resources (meeting rooms and desks) at the office.
 For an effective hybrid working strategy, employees should be able to interface with the office no matter where they are, and at AskCody we help minimize the complexity of hybrid working.
 We see this strategy work well when employees have a tool to book desks and meeting rooms for themselves when want to go to the office - even if the number of days is constantly changing every week.
 We make it possible to have both desk hoteling and hot desking.

 Thereby, employees can take full control of their workday planning.
 If you further ensure that you have an overview of the exact bookable resources you need with Workplace Analytics, you can make sure no one works from home just because they cannot find a seat at the office.
-Capacity problem can further be avoided if you have a Visitor management system, so you are able to see who is or was in the office that day, and maintain a compliant capacity.
-You can hear more about how AskCody supports the hybrid work place in our on-demand webinar.
+The capacity problem can further be avoided if you have a Visitor management system, so you are able to see who is or was in the office that day, and maintain a compliant capacity.
+You can hear more about how AskCody supports the hybrid workplace in our on-demand webinar.

 Hybrid Working Policies